Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • Your job is on the list of jobs that are in high demand.

-• Sponsors in the creative sector can give CoS to individual creative workers or groups, like performers and their team.
+• Sponsors in the creative sector can give CoS to individual creative workers or groups, like performers and their teams.
 The team includes people whose work is closely related to entertainers, artists, or drama productions.
 These team members must have special skills.

 Can you extend the Creative Worker Visa?